MS in Occupational Therapy (Entry-Level Degree)

 Tuition and Fees

 The total cost associated with the Master of Science Degree program includes graduate tuition, the occupational therapy program tuition differential, fees and assessments.
-Information regarding all MS-related costs can be found at: https://admissions.uic.edu/undergraduate/tuition-financial-aid.
+Information regarding all MS-related costs can be found on the admissions website.
 Fees include a general fee, service fee, health service fee, and a Chicago Transit Authority Fee.
 Also included is a health insurance fee which can be waived with proof of insurance.
 The assessments are for building maintenance, library upgrades and technology.
 Graduate tuition, professional tuition, the tuition differential, fees, and assessments are subject to change.